gungunfebrianza/Mastering-PHP7/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 MIT License

-Copyright (c) 2018 Gun Gun Febrianza
+Copyleft (c) 2018-2020 Gun Gun Febrianza & Rian Gustandi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal